Lisa Wooten, MPH, BSN, RN

 Reasons to Contact?
 Program initiatives and administration

-Lisa is the Injury and Violence Prevention Program Supervisor, and helps mentor and guide a talented team of Injury and Violence Prevention Program experts to conduct statewide work in reducing critical priorities from a public health approach.
-Lisa has over 28 years of acute and public health registered nursing and prevention experience, primarily focused in maternal child health.
-She has 15 years of leading public health teams in program development, grants and contract management, and strategic project coordination.
+Lisa is the Injury and Violence Prevention Program Supervisor and helps mentor and guide a talented team of Injury and Violence Prevention Program experts to conduct statewide work in addressing critical priorities from a public health approach.
+Lisa has over 29 years of acute and public health registered nursing and public health and injury prevention experience, primarily focused on maternal child health.
+She has 15 years of leading public health and quality improvement teams in program development, grants and contract management, and strategic project coordination.
 Lisa has a Bachelor of Science in Nursing from The University of Virginia and her Master of Public Health from Liberty University.
-She is a native of Richmond, and enjoys spending time with her family, dog, art, travel, and all things vintage.
+She is a native of Richmond, and enjoys spending time with her family and dog, creating music and art, traveling, and all things vintage.

 lauren.yerkes@vdh.virginia.gov

-Lauren Yerkes (pronouns: she/her(s), last name rhymes with 'circus') is the Injury and Violence Prevention Epidemiologist at the Virginia Department of Health (VDH), providing subject matter expertise, data analysis, technical assistance, and consulting on injury, violence, and substance use data to inform state policy and program planning.
-She has nine years of epidemiology and public health experience in injury and violence, substance use and mental health, HIV, and COVID-19.
+Lauren Yerkes is the Injury and Violence Prevention Senior Epidemiologist at the Virginia Department of Health (VDH), providing subject matter expertise, data analysis, technical assistance, and consulting on injury, violence, and substance use data to inform state policy and program planning.
+She has over a decade of epidemiology and public health experience in injury and violence, substance use and mental health, HIV, and COVID-19.
 Lauren has a Bachelor of Science in Human Development from Virginia Tech and a Master of Public Health in Epidemiology from Virginia Commonwealth University School of Medicine and is Certified in Public Health by the National Board of Public Health Examiners.

 Maria Altonen, MA